ghostsnglitter/Game-Dev-Library/4_PostRelease.md

 # Post-Release

-The post-release period is all about increasing engagement, and working on updates and improvements.
-Depending on the game, additional content may be created.
+The `Post-Release` period is about updating and improving the game, engaging with the community, as well as potentially developing additional content.

 <a name="toc"></a>
 ## Table of Contents